lbeverly/docs/concepts.md

 ### Team

-A Team is a group of people who work together on infrastructure and share an authentication method (such as OAuth).
+A team is a group of people who work together on infrastructure and share an authentication method (such as OAuth).

 [Team documentation]({{% relref "teams.md" %}})

+### Identity Provider (IdP)

+Every team has an Identity Provider which users authenticate to using the team's authentication method.
+The IdP is the source of truth for that user's identity and current access.

 ### Project

-A Project is a collection of resources (such as servers, load-balancers, web services, or VPNs) that share configurations and associated User Group permissions.
+A project is a collection of resources (such as servers, load-balancers, web services, or VPNs) that share configurations and associated user group permissions.

 [Project documentation]({{% relref "projects.md" %}})

 ### Group

-A Group is a collection of Users and Team permissions.
-Groups are linked to Projects to describe Users' permissions within that Project.
+A group is a collection of users and team permissions.
+Groups are linked to projects to describe users' permissions within that project.

 [Group documentation]({{% relref "groups.md" %}})

 ### User

-A User is a member of a Team.
-Users can belong to multiple Groups and have multiple Clients.
+A user is a member of a team.
+Users can belong to multiple groups and have multiple clients.

 ### Client

-The ScaleFT Client is installed on a device (such as a laptop or workstation) which a User uses to access infrastructure.
-The ScaleFT Client manages the dynamic credentials on the device so the User can transparently access ScaleFT-managed infrastructure.
+The ScaleFT client is installed on a device (such as a laptop or workstation) which a user uses to access infrastructure.
+The ScaleFT client manages the dynamic credentials on the device so the user can transparently access ScaleFT-managed infrastructure.

 [Client Enrollment documentation]({{% relref "enrolling-a-client.md" %}})

-### Identity Provider (IdP)

-Every Team has an Identity Provider which Users authenticate to using the Team's authentication method.
-The IdP is the source of truth for User's identity and current access.